 Masculinity in Cross-cultural Perspective, Contemporary Central America & Mexico, The Teaching of

-Anthropology, Indigenous Development in Latin America, Varieties of Human Experience, Multidisciplinary Field School in Collaboration with the Ch'orti' Maya, and Succeeding in Anthropology.
+Anthropology, Indigenous Development in Latin America, Varieties of Human Experience, Multidisciplinary Field School in Collaboration with the Ch'orti' Maya, Succeeding in Anthropology, and Doing Ethnography.
 Most have been joint undergraduate/graduate courses.

 which put them in the habit of seeing campus events as opportunities.